pgporada/ansible-role-ruby/README.md

 - - - -
 # Role Variables

 List of gems to install.
 Defaults to empty list.
+You have the ability to always keep the gems up to date and install locally/globally.

     ruby_gemlist: []